 7.30am-11pm daily.
 Facing Karama Park.
 04 334 5252.

 Find this Dubai institution in 2nd December Street, a road that’s popular for all its cheap and cheerful restaurants that spill out on to the pavement.
-It’s packed with affordable places to eat, but Al Mallah is rumoured to serve the best shawarma and manakish around.
-The breakfast platter is not to be sniffed at, with ful medames (fava beans and vegetables), pastries, two pieces of falafel and tea for AED 25.
+It’s packed with affordable places to eat, but the rumour is Al Mallah serves the best shawarma and manakish around.
+The breakfast platter, with ful medames (fava beans and vegetables), pastries, two pieces of falafel and tea for AED 25, is not to be sniffed at.

 Al Mallah also has restaurants in Qusais and Mamzar, but it’s only here that you can see the huge open-air art gallery on the street re-named in 2011 to celebrate the 40th UAE National Day.